nicole-cranon/microscanner/README.md

-# A Micro Scanner
+# An Ad Hoc Micro Scanner
 The scanner will be a function of no arguments that returns Token values.
+The scanner will be a component in an ad hoc compiler.

 **type**
-Token **is** (BeginSym, EndSym, ReadSym, WriteSym, Id, IntLiteral, LParen, RParen, SemiColon, Comma, AssignOp, PlusOp, MinusOp, EofSym);
+Token **is** (BeginSym, EndSym, ReadSym, WriteSym, Id, IntLiteral, LParen, RParen, SemiColon, Comma, AssignOp, ExpOp, PlusOp, MinusOp, EqualOp, EofSym);

 TokenBuffer: String